ocristian/java-box/lambdas-and-streams/README.md

 	+ Form is _<var_name>_ = _<expression>_
 	+ Expressions can refer to other variables
 	+ Values can therefore be passed from command to command
-	+ Commands may be repated through loops
+	+ Commands may be repeated through loops

 _Functional Programming (Names and Values)_
 > A name is only ever associated with one value